MV Höegh Osaka: History

-The ship was built in 2000 at yard number 1161 by Tsuneishi Holdings Corporation, Tadotsu District, Kagawa, Japan.
+The ship was built in 2000 at yard number 1161 by Tsuneishi Holdings Corporation, Tadotsu, Kagawa, Japan.
 The keel was laid on 3 December 1999 and the ship was launched as Maersk Wind on 1 May 2000 initially under AP Møller, Singapore management.
 Management was transferred to AP Møller-Maersk, Copenhagen, Denmark later in 2000.
 Management was transferred back in 2007.
 In 2008, the ship was sold to Höegh Autocarriers and renamed Höegh Osaka.

 The port of registry is Singapore.
 It has IMO number 9185463 and MMSI number 563248000, and call sign is S6TY.
 The ship has a maximum speed of 19.2 kn.
 Höegh Osaka is owned by Höegh Autoliners and operated under the management of Wallem Shipmanagement, Singapore.

 January 2015 grounding

 On 3 January 2015 Höegh Osaka was loaded at Southampton, Hampshire, United Kingdom with a ro-ro cargo of buses, construction equipment and Range Rover cars in addition to some unspecified cargo already on board.
 More cargo was to be loaded at Bremerhaven, Germany, its next stop and then at Hamburg, Germany for more cargo and refuelling.
 This was a change from the normal route of Hamburg, Bremerhaven and then Southampton.

 A pilot embarked at 19:30 and the ship departed at 20:06.
 At 20:59, the ship made a starboard turn and entered the Thorn Channel travelling at 10 kn.
 After entering the channel speed increased to 12 kn.
 At 21:09, Höegh Osaka made a port turn at the West Bramble Buoy and developed a severe list.
 The pilot gave the order to stop engines at 21:10, and expressed doubts in respect of the metacentric height (GM) of the vessel.
 As the list increased, the ship's propeller and rudder came clear of the water.
-The ship grounded on the Bramble Bank off the Isle of Wight at 21:15, and settled with a list that would eventually reach 52°.
-According to the owners they beached the vessel intentionally on the Bramble Bank in the Solent.
+The ship grounded on the Bramble Bank in the Solent off the Isle of Wight at 21:15, and settled with a list that would eventually reach 52°.